-MySQL Query Cache is a noticeable MySQL feature that is responsible to hustle up the data recovery from a database server.
-This is attained by keeping the MySQL statements SELECT together with the fetched record collection in memory so that when a client requests matching queries, then it can assist the data quicker without running the commands from the database again.
+MySQL Query Cache is a noticeable MySQL feature responsible for hustling up the data recovery from a database server.
+Keeping the SELECT MySQL statements and the fetched record collection in memory achieves this.
+As a result, when a client requests similar queries, it can retrieve the data faster without executing the commands against the database again.
 If we compare to data reading from disk, the cached information from the RAM takes a littler access time that diminishes the latency, thus refining I/O(Input/Output) operations.
-Suppose, if we take an illustration of a WordPress website or any E-commerce portal/website having high read calls along with irregular data changes, then here query cache will boost the presentation of the MySQL database server extremely making it more walkable.
+Let’s consider an illustration of a WordPress website or any E-commerce portal/website that experiences high read calls and sporadic data changes.
+Here, the query cache will boost the presentation of the MySQL database server extremely, making it more walkable.

 If we want to set up MySQL Query Cache, then we will follow the syntax of it explained as follows:

-Except MariaDB has been definitely a built-in absence of query cache but it will be present always while inactive.
+Except MariaDB has a built-in absence of query cache but will always be present while inactive.
 We can view the availability of query cache on the server with the variable have_query_cache described below:

 SHOW VARIABLES LIKE 'have_query_cache';

-Here, when executed this query if it is set to NO, user cannot allow the query cache except you recreate or reinstall a MariaDB version having cache availability.
-While the query cache is allowed in MariaDB by default for versions up to 10.1.6 but opening with version 10.1.7 it is disabled and if required we can support by setting the server variable to query_cache_type to 1.
+If you execute this query and set it to NO, you cannot enable the query cache unless you recreate or reinstall a MariaDB version that includes the cache feature.
+MariaDB enables the query cache by default for versions up to 10.1.6, but starting from version 10.1.7, it disables the query cache.
+You can enable it by setting the server variable query_cache_type to 1 if needed.

-Though assisted in the versions of MariaDB prior to 10.1.7, the variable query_cache_size will be by default 0KB, which disables the query cache efficiently.
-But after this version, the cache size is defaulted to 1MB.
-If a user wants to set or configure the query cache size too a big enough quantity, it can be done as follows:
+Though assisted in the versions of MariaDB prior to 10.1.7, the variable query_cache_size will be by default 0KB, disables the query cache efficiently.
+But after this version, the cache size defaults to 1MB.
+If a user wants to set or configure the query cache size to a big enough quantity, it can be done as follows:

 SET GLOBAL query_cache_size = 5000000;

-Opening from MariaDB version 10.1.7, the query_cache_type is set to ON spontaneously when the server is initiated with setting the query_cache_size to a non-zero or non-default value.
+Starting from MariaDB version 10.1.7, the query_cache_type automatically turns ON when the server is initialized by explicitly setting the query_cache_size to a non-zero or non-default value.

 How does Query Cache work in MySQL?

-If any similar query does not exist in the cache, then the query will be administered usually and stored with its result set within the query cache.
-If the query exists in the cache, then the results can be dragged from the cache that is much faster than handling it usually.
-The queries are to be inspected in a case-sensitive way, therefore:
+If any similar query does not exist in the cache, it will usually be administered and stored with its result set within the query cache.
+If the query is in the cache, retrieving the results is significantly faster than regular processing.
+The queries need to be examined in a case-sensitive manner, thus: